jcjollant/gakneeboard/README.md

 I couldn't find anything I liked, so I scratched my own itch.

 # BUGS
-* Multitower airport stuggle : CYVR is not showing a frequency
+* Custom Airport is not editable after update

 # TODO
 * Improve Radio Flow Selection with airport code and all frequencies
-* Show list of frequencies for selection in corners list
 ## Airport
-* Add separators in Corner data selectors
 * New Tiles Synopsis => capture altitude and fuel level
 * New Tile Navlog
 * New Tile Emergency